RESEARCH AND EVALUATION ON IDENTITY THEFT AND SERVICES TO VICTIMS

 With our lives moving increasingly online, these are boom times for identity thieves.
 Indeed, identity theft, the stealing and use of other people’s personal data to commit fraud, is considered the fastest growing crime in the United States.

-With grant funding from the U.S. Department of Justice’s National Institute of Justice, DSG—along with criminology researchers from the University of Texas at Dallas and ITRC staff—is conducting the first-ever study to assess the effect and quality of services provided to identify theft victims.
-In addition to client satisfaction, this 3-year study will examine how identity theft may result in social problems, mental health problems, physical health problems, and financial problems.
+With grant funding from the National Institute of Justice, DSG—along with criminology researchers from the University of Texas at Dallas and ITRC staff—conducted the first-ever study to assess the effect and quality of services provided to identify theft victims.
+The 3-year study examined how identity theft can result in social problems, mental health problems, physical health problems, and financial problems.
+Results from this study have been published in Victims & Offenders and Deviant Behavior.

 Understanding Identity Theft